UK at risk of terror attacks from Afghanistan after troop withdrawal, warns MI5

 Mr McCallum said the security and intelligence agencies were fully aware of the possibility that British Muslims might travel to Afghanistan via Pakistan to go to these training camps and return to carry out attacks.

-Speaking at MI5’s headquarters, Thames House, in London, Mr McCallum cautioned against sweeping predictions of what may unfold in Afghanistan.
-However, he acknowledged “terrorist groups will often seek to make use of ungoverned space to advance their agenda.
+Speaking at MI5’s Thames House headquarters in London, Mr McCallum cautioned against sweeping predictions of what may unfold in Afghanistan.
+However, he acknowledged: “Terrorist groups will often seek to make use of ungoverned space to advance their agenda.
 If pockets of ungoverned space open up, then some terrorist groups can establish training facilities as we have seen in the past.

 “It does not automatically follow that they would build from there to direct terrorist attacks against the UK, but it is clearly a possibility which we must allow and take into account.”